Meningitis

 Vaccinations that prevent meningitis exist against several of its pathogens.
 These include vaccinations against pneumococci, Haemophilus influenzae, meningococci, measles, mumps and chickenpox.
 In Germany, these are part of the childhood vaccinations recommended by the Standing Committee on Vaccination (Ständige Impfkommission – STIKO).

 Meningococcal meningitis can be caused by various bacterial subtypes (serogroups).
-In Germany, most conditions are caused by serogroups B and C. The vaccine recommended for children protects against meningococcal serotype C. People with an increased risk of the condition can also be vaccinated against serogroups A, C, W and Y.
+For children, vaccination against serogroup B is recommended from the age of 2 months.
+Vaccination against serogroup C is recommended once the child has reached the age of 1 year.
+People with an increased risk of developing meningitis can also be vaccinated against serogroups A, C, W and Y.

 Close contacts of people with meningococcal meningitis should take preventative antibiotics.